Mission and Conceptual Framework

 - Creating reflective, collaborative and intentional professionals that are sensitive to the needs of families and all young children with varying needs, cultures, and communities.(Representation: Child-like finger paintings/fingerprints of the star)

-- Providing an AAS program that focuses on the national standards for what professionals in the field should know and be able to do (the NAEYC Standards and Key elements)(Representation: 7 sides of the star=7 NAEYC professional preparation standards/Program standards/outcomes)
+- Providing an AAS program that focuses on the national and state early learning standards and professional standards for what early childhood professional educators should know and be able to do.

 Contact